ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 is conducted similarly in sharded and non-sharded databases, using the same API.
-Paging is more costly in a sharded database, however, since the database must load selected pages **from each shard** and sort the results before handing them to the user.
+Paging is more costly in a sharded database, however, since the orchestrator must load data **from each shard** and sort the retrieved results before handing the selected page to the user.
 Read more about this subject [here](../sharding/querying#paging).

 {PANEL/}